-Head lice are most often found on the scalp behind the ears and near the neckline at the back of the neck.
-Occasionally, they are also found on a person's eyebrows and eyelashes.
+It is usually easiest to find head lice on the scalp behind the ears, and near the neckline at the back of the neck.
+Occasionally, lice fall onto a person's eyebrows and eyelashes.

 There are three stages in the lifecycle of head lice, and each stage looks different.

-In the United States, head lice are most commonly found among preschool children attending child care centers, elementary school children, and household members of children with head lice.
+In the United States, head lice are common among preschool children attending child care centers, elementary school children, and household members of children with head lice.

 Take these steps to help prevent the spread of head lice to other members of your household: